spatulatom/e-store/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* this project was completed at the end of the Udemy course <a href="https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide/learn/lecture/16833284?start=15#overview">The MERN Guide</a>

-* all users' accounts and all events have been created with the usage of free-to-use photos from www.pexels.com
+* all photos used in the app are free-to-use photos from www.pexels.com or photos from zara website https://www.zara.com